Bulk Upload WooCommerce Product Photos from Your Phone

 WooCommerce supports a main product image and a product gallery (multiple additional images).
 For most products, aim for three to five images:

-- Hero shot — the main product image, typically a straight-on front view against a white background.
+- A hero shot is the main product image, typically a straight-on front view against a white background.
 This is what appears in your shop grid and search results.

-- 45-degree angle — shows depth and dimension that a flat front view misses
+- A 45-degree angle shows depth and dimension that a flat front view misses

-- Detail shots — close-ups of important features, textures, labels, or craftsmanship details
+- Detail shots are close-ups of important features, textures, labels, or craftsmanship details

-- Scale shot — the product next to a common object (a hand, a coin, a ruler) so customers understand the size
+- A scale shot places the product next to a common object (a hand, a coin, a ruler) so customers understand the size

-- In-use shot — the product being worn, held, or used in context (optional but highly effective for conversion)
+- An in-use shot shows the product being worn, held, or used in context (optional but highly effective for conversion)

 Naming Your Files